 These will give your child the protection they need without feeling too bulky, and they’re versatile enough to wear in many different environments.

 - They’re sturdy yet still flexible for maximum fun and adventure.

 - They fit snugly around the ankle to keep out sand.

 - They offer toe protection.

-- The foot is fully covered; may be hot.
+- The foot is fully covered, which may make it hot to wear.

 - Some reviewers complained about durability.